 Pavilion in Genesee County, New York — The American Northeast (Mid-Atlantic)

 Credits.
-This page was last revised on September 30, 2017.
-This page originally submitted on August 13, 2014, by Anton Schwarzmueller of Wilson, New York.
-This page has been viewed 238 times since then and 17 times this year.
-Photos: 1, 2, 3, 4. submitted on August 13, 2014, by Anton Schwarzmueller of Wilson, New York. • Bill Pfingsten was the editor who published this page.
+This page was last revised on April 28, 2021.
+It was originally submitted on July 12, 2012, by Yugoboy of Rochester, New York.
+This page has been viewed 343 times since then and 10 times this year.
+Photos: 1, 2, 3. submitted on July 12, 2012, by Yugoboy of Rochester, New York. • Bill Pfingsten was the editor who published this page.